xoxota99/shooty/README.md

-# cerberus
+# Cerberus
  Cerberus is an autonomous paintball sentry platform, powered by OpenCV on Raspberry Pi.
+It can be easily modified to use airsoft or Nerf guns.

+**NOTE: This project is a _work in progress_.
+As of this writing (February-ish 2018), none of this is working yet.
+Caveat Emptor, and pull requests are welcome.**

 ## General Algorithm
     * Use OpenCV frame-to-frame comparison to determine if there is a target in the frame.
 Also look for the disable signal (stop sign, specific t-shirt logo, etc).